Why career planning tools and frameworks matter more than you think

 What is the difference between career ladders and career lattices?

-Choose a career ladder if your industry has clearly defined, sequential levels with specific credential requirements — law, medicine, or traditional engineering.
-Choose a career lattice if you work in a fast-changing field where cross-functional skills create more value than deep specialization in one vertical, or if your target role did not exist five years ago.
+A career ladder is a single vertical sequence of levels (junior to senior to principal), while a career lattice treats sideways moves across functions as legitimate advancement, not detours.
+Choose a ladder when your field has clearly defined, sequential levels with specific credential requirements such as law, medicine, or traditional engineering.
+Choose a lattice when cross-functional breadth creates more value than deep specialization in one vertical, or when your target role did not exist five years ago.

 How often should I track progress on my career development plan?

 The right frequency depends on your career velocity.
-During active transitions — a new role, a pivot, or a promotion stretch — monthly check-ins prevent drift.
+During active transitions such as a new role, a pivot, or a promotion stretch, monthly check-ins prevent drift.
 During stable growth periods, quarterly reviews catch enough without creating overhead.
-The signal to increase frequency: two consecutive quarters where you cannot name a concrete skill you developed.
+The signal to increase frequency is two consecutive quarters where you cannot name a concrete skill you developed.

 Should I follow the dual-track model even if my organization does not support it?